larry868/zazzy/README.md

 - enhancement to allow processing of markdonw and amber file without layout file
 - ``.zazzy/.ignore `` file allows to list files and directories to be igniorred from the processor

+### Zazzy go module

+Zazzy is published and available in the go public package manager https://pkg.go.dev/github.com/lolorenzo777/zazzy

+`GOPROXY=proxy.golang.org go list -m github.com/lolorenzo777/zazzy@vx.y.z`

 ## License

-The software is distributed under the MIT license.
+The software is distributed under the [MIT license](LICENSE).

 [YAML]: https://github.com/go-yaml/yaml